 Computer Assisted Mathematical Modeling

-Course Description: This course is intended to provide the basic ideas regarding formulation, development, testing and reporting of mathematical models of various real world problems.
+Course description: This course is intended to provide the basic ideas regarding formulation, development, testing and reporting of mathematical models of various real world problems.
 Deterministic and stochastic models, optimization and simulations will be covered.
-Emphasis will be on careful mathematical formulations and the use of computer software, such as Microsoft Excel, Mathematical and Mathlab.
+Emphasis will be on careful mathematical formulations and the use of computer software, such as Microsoft Excel, Mathematica and Matlab.
 A term project will be an important component of this course.
 The course is taught in a laboratory setting with computers as lab equipment.
-This is a designated writing (W) course.